pzsilc/REST-F/README.md

 Models has build-in several functions for more comfortable creating the sql queries.<br/>
 Models are in folder models.<br/>
 Model is made of:<br/>
-    - TABLE constant - name of table in database model is associated with<br/>
+    - <b>TABLE constant</b> - name of table in database model is associated with<br/>
-    - required overrided constructor - inside this function you can declare properties (columns in database / attributes in app).
+    - <b>required overrided constructor</b> - inside this function you can declare properties (columns in database / attributes in app).
 Each field have to be type of any class derived by Field (full list of that classes in section Fields below)<br/>
 Properties:<br/>
 <ul>
     <li>attributes: <br/>